Building Packages

 Overview

-A package on info-beamer.com is a the smallest unit of software that is intended to run on a Device.
+A package on info-beamer.com is a the smallest unit of software that is intended to run on a device.
 A package consists of Lua code that controls what's displayed on the screen, an optional service file that can do any kind of background task required.
 Finally a packages contains meta information about possible configuration options and about the package itself.

-My first Package
+My first package

 Let's create a new package.
 Each package must contain a file called node.lua.
 This file is executed by the program info-beamer pi on your device and controls what's displayed on the screen.
 To learn more about what's possible take a look at info-beamer documentation.
 To run your code without using the additonal services and convenience of info-beamer.com take a look at the info-beamer pi download page.